Ralph Guglielmi: Professional football

-Guglielmi was selected by the Washington Redskins in the first round, third overall pick, of the 1955 NFL draft.
+Guglielmi was selected by the Washington Redskins in the first round, fourth overall pick, of the 1955 NFL draft.
 He played for the Redskins in 1955, then entered the United States Air Force.
 He was a member of the Bolling Air Force Base team that included Bernie Faloney, Doyle Nix, and Billy Reynolds and won the Shrimp Bowl in 1956 and 1957.
 He returned to the Redskins in 1958.
 In 1960, he fourth in the NFL with a 56.1% pass completion percentage, sixth with 1,474 yards of total offense, and seventh with 1,547 passing yards.
 He also ranked fourth in the NFL with 19 interceptions.

 On September 12, 1961, the Redskins traded Guglielmi to the St. Louis Cardinals in exchange for George Izo.
 Guglielmi appeared in nine games for the Cardinals, completing 56 of 116 passes for 927 yards.

 In May 1962, the Cardinals traded Guglielmi to the New York Giants in exchange for Bill Triplett and a high 1963 draft pick.
 Guglielmi was a backup to Y. A. Tittle in 1962, completing 14 of 31 passes for 210 yards.

 In 1963, Guglielmi began the season with the Giants but was traded to the San Francisco 49ers on September 24, 1963.
 Guglielmi quit the NFL rather than report to the 49ers.
 He was then signed by the Philadelphia Eagles on October 24, 1961.
 He appeared in six games in 1963 (four for the Giants, two for the Eagles), completing seven of 24 passes for 118 yards, zero touchdowns, and three interceptions.

 Guglielmi played seven years in the NFL, appeared in 66 games (27 as a starter), completed 292 of 626 passes (46.6%) for 4,119 yards, 24 touchdowns, 52 interceptions, and a 46.5 quarterback rating.

-Later years
+Later life

 After retiring from his playing career, Guglielmi owned a Cadillac automobile dealership and restaurants in the Washington–Baltimore metropolitan area.
 He also founded a computer forms company and worked as an insurance agent.
 He was married to Linda Doeringer and had a son, Ralph David Guglielmi and Lisa Marie Hoffman.

 Guglielmi was inducted into the College Football Hall of Fame in 2001.

 Guglielmi moved to Wallace, North Carolina, in 2003.
 He died in January 2017 at age 83 due to complications from a stroke in Wallace, North Carolina.